Families of 0-dimensional submanifolds on supercurves: (Non)splitness of the Hilbert scheme

-In the previous sections, we not only show the existence of the Hilbert schemes but also find the local structure.
-As an application, we check the splitness of the Hilbert scheme.
+In the previous sections, we found local defining equations and gluing maps of the Hilbert scheme $\Hilb^{p|q} C$ where $C$ is a supermanifold of dimension $1 \vb 1$.
+We use these to construct an obstruction class and show (non) splitness of the Hilbert scheme.